-Every state has it chills and thrills where ghosts seem to dominate the space.
-There are haunted places in the Badger State, Wisconsin, that are unmatched anywhere else!
+Every state has its chills and thrills where ghosts seem to dominate the space.
+But there are haunted places in the Badger State that are unmatched anywhere else!

-What makes these places extraordinary … they are unexplored, untampered and above all, patiently waiting for you with great ghostly anticipation!
-So fill up the gas tank, pack up your ghost hunting gear and join in our crawl to explore these unrested spaces … or do you even dare?
+What makes these places extraordinary … they are unexplored, unspoiled, and above all, patiently waiting for you with great ghostly anticipation!
+So fill up the gas tank, pack up your ghost-hunting gear and join in our crawl to explore these restless spaces … or do you even dare?

 The Pfister Hotel is so haunted many MLB players refuse to stay there!

-The extensive history of the 1856 Octagon House in this property on the eastern part of the State offers the core of it's hauntings.
-Imagine the energies as a safe-house on the Underground Railroad, or even as a rum running haven during Prohibition.
-The nine secret passageways and tunnels under the house each offer a way for the spirits to engage with!
+The extensive history of the 1856 Octagon House in the eastern part of the state serves as the core of its hauntings.
+Imagine the energies due to it being a safe-house on the Underground Railroad, or as a rum-running haven during Prohibition.
+The nine secret passageways and tunnels under the house each offer a way for the spirits to engage with visitors!
 Want more?
-The History Channel have claimed these Hidden Passages as the second most haunted house in the state!
+The History Channel has claimed these hidden passages contribute to the Octagon House being the second-most haunted house in the state!

-Today, the Octagon operates as a museum and is said to have a young boy spirit whose apparition has been seen all throughout the house.
+Today, the Octagon operates as a museum and is said to have a young boy spirit whose apparition has been seen throughout the house.
 Items appear to move or disappear, while doors open and close on their own.
-You will hear footsteps and witness shadowy figures seen.
-Cold spots will remind you that you are not alone.
-One report says that a spinning wheel was taken completely apart in a matter of a few seconds.
+You will hear footsteps and witness shadowy figures.
+Cold spots will remind you that you are not alone here.
+One report says that a spinning wheel was observed being taken completely apart in a matter of a few seconds.

-The Dartford Cemetery is one place not to challenge, especially with this tombstone!
+The Dartford Cemetery is one place not to challenge the spirits, especially with this tombstone!

-Ordinarily, it is said that ghosts don't like to hang out in Cemetery, as creepy as they are.
-But the Dartford Cemetery is a strong exception.
-The one most people report seeing is the apparition of Chief Highknocker who died in 1911.
-Officially the cause of death is listed as an “accidental drowning”, but the local legend describes it as punishment for attempting to cross a river without a canoe.
-His gravestone, marked with a carved portrait of the man himself, is almost as creepy as his purported apparition.
-If you sit on top of the small mausoleum built for Jackson Walker, one allegedly will be pushed off by unknown forces.
+Ordinarily, it's said that ghosts don't like to hang out in cemeteries, as creepy as they are.
+But the Dartford Cemetery is a strong exception to this rule.
+The ghost that most people report seeing is the apparition of Chief Highknocker, who died in 1911.
+The official cause of death is listed as an “accidental drowning,” but the local legend describes it as punishment for attempting to cross a river without a canoe.
+His gravestone, marked with a carved portrait of Highknocker himself, is almost as creepy as his purported apparition.
+Meanwhile, if you sit on top of the small mausoleum built for Jackson Walker, you'll allegedly be pushed off by unknown forces.
 Folks have also reported seeing the shadowy figures of an entire Civil War platoon marching through the cemetery.

-Could those that once served the oldest operating theatre in Wisconsin still lurk in it’s walls?
+Could those that once served the oldest operating theater in Wisconsin still lurk within its walls?

-The 1883 Grand Opera House in Oshkosh, built by the very creative and talented local architect, William Waters, has the honor of being the oldest operating theater building in Wisconsin.
+The 1883 Grand Opera House in Oshkosh, built by creative and talented local architect William Waters, has the honor of being the oldest operating theater building in Wisconsin.

-The main ghostly role player is Ferlo, a mischievous stagehand boy who was killed when he fell in a coal bin.
-The spooky legend tells young Ferlo plays pranks on people looking for a paranormal experience.
+The main ghostly role player here is Ferlo, a mischievous stagehand boy who was killed when he fell into a coal bin.
+The spooky legend tells of how young Ferlo plays pranks on people looking for a paranormal experience.

-Could the unsolved murder history be the impetus for the hauntings at this campground?
+Could the murder history be the impetus for the hauntings at this campground?

-Located in Sliver Cliff, Wisc, McClintock Park is a 10-site rustic campground with a dark history.
-Rumors of strange noises and orbs that show up in photos are believed to be the related to the murder of recently to be wed couple Ellen Matheys and David Schuldes (from Green Bay) who where killed while on a camping trip in 1976.
-As of yet the murder is considered an unsolved case, yet not closed.
-Could their spirits that wander in this park be a reason?
+Located in the town of Sliver Cliff, McClintock Park is a rustic campground with a dark history.
+Rumors of strange noises and orbs that show up in photos are believed to be the related to the murder of Ellen Matheys and David Schuldes, who where killed while on a camping trip in 1976.
+An arrest was made in the case in early 2019, but could their spirits of the two murder victims still wander in this park?

 With a terrifying history of dark apparitions, disappearing corpses, attempted suicides, and demonic possessions, the infamous Summerwind Mansion is easily one of the most haunted places in Wisconsin... a true testimony indeed.

-Visit at your own risk, as the Summerwind, although they are abandoned ruins, is on private property.
+Visit the abandoned ruins of Summerwind Mansion at your own risk, as they now sit on private property.

-Although the current property owner spent three years dismantling, demolishing and razing the old rotting condemned structure, many landmarks still exist and as with many mysterious old (and some haunted) building the history of the site still exists in its legends and lore.
+Although the current property owner spent three years dismantling and razing the old rotting condemned structure that once was the Wood County Asylum, many of its landmarks still exist.
+And as with many mysterious old (and some haunted) buildings, the history of the site still exists in its legends and lore.

-Unfortunately the Asylum fell to the hands of demolition.
-In October 2005, the destruction of the asylum began.
-Hardwood floors were used throughout the building before asbestos was so popular so there was very little used.
-Although the building was abandoned for many years, there were no spider webs, any other bugs, rats, or mice in the building.
-You would expect this infestation in abandoned buildings.
-In the winter, there would be three inch thick frost along the bottom of the stair well walls.
-It did not go all the way up, and there was no frost on the stairs.
-The pictures taken were taken when the building and the sky were clearly seen, but when the pictures came back from being developed there was always a white fog in the pictures.
+The destruction of the asylum began in October 2005.
+But although the building had been abandoned for many years, there were no spider webs, no bugs, rats, or mice anywhere in the building.
+Nothing of the kind of infestation you would expect to find in abandoned buildings.
+In the winter, thick frost would be found, but only along the bottom of the stairwell walls -- it did not go all the way up, and there was no frost on the stairs.
+When someone took a picture of the building, the structure and the sky could be clearly seen by the photographer, but when the pictures were developed a white fog always appeared in the scene.

-Many believe it was the spirits of the people that died at the asylum that wanted to preserve their final place of unrest.
+Many believe the spirits of the people that died at the asylum wanted to preserve their final place of unrest.

-The Bloody Bride lurks the bridge on Highway 66 and sometimes even cuddling into your car’s back seat!
+The Bloody Bride lurks on the bridge on Highway 66 and sometimes even cuddles into your car’s back seat!

-There is a legend that a bride met her demise in a car accident on the Highway 66 Bridge, just over the Plover River in Steven’s Point.
+There is a legend that a bride met her demise in a car accident on the Highway 66 Bridge that crosses the Plover River in Steven’s Point, Wisconsin.
 Yes, it happened on her wedding night.
-A woman’s spirit lurks this area, dressed in her white dress … a bloody white dress, that is!
-One of the chilling stories is of a local police officer who thought he hit a woman with his patrol car, but upon investigation … did not find the injured body he was sure to find.
-The anguished bride is said to be seen standing on the bridge, but also enjoys to appear in the backseat of cars only seen by the driver in the rear view mirror image.
+A woman’s spirit now lurks in this area, dressed in her white dress … a bloody white dress, that is!
+One of the chilling stories is of a local police officer who thought he hit a woman with his patrol car, but upon investigation … did not find the injured body he was sure he would find.
+The anguished bride is often said to be seen standing on the bridge, but she also enjoys appearing in the backseat of cars -- only seen by the driver in the rear-view mirror.

-To make this eerie story even more unsettling, present is a phenomenon that cannot be explained.
-In 2012, there near the water, a paranormal group called the Washington County Paranormal Team, in 2012 found very peculiar and unbelievable stacks of rocks beside the water.
+To make this eerie story even more unsettling is this inexplicable phenomenon: In 2012, a paranormal group called the Washington County Paranormal Team, found very peculiar and unbelievable stacks of rocks beside the water adjacent to the bridge.
 Together the stacks totaled nearly a dozen.
-When they paid closer inspection, they cannot find a logical way these stone could be balanced as they were found.
+When they looked closer, they could find no logical way these stones could be balanced as they were found.
 They chose to leave them as is ... hoping not to anger the bride.
 Wonder if they are still there?
 Go and let us know!

 One of the favorites for many Paranormal Investigator Teams, the Berlin Tannery is a hotbed for the ghostly activity.

-Originally built in 1853 and became the 1903 Bassett Sheepskin Tannery in 1892, this place is a hotbed for ghostly activity.
-The activity levels in this 75,000 square foot building are staggering, which has been proven by most of the state’s leading paranormal groups.
+Originally built in 1853 and later named the 1903 Bassett Sheepskin Tannery, this place is a hotbed for ghostly activity.
+The activity levels in this 75,000-square-foot building are staggering, proven by many of the state’s leading paranormal groups.

-With such a large property, there is no telling what you will experience.
-There are reports of shadow figures, disembodied voices and loud bangs are experienced throughout the building.
-In the basement, a walking sound has been heard on the catwalk, voices, and groans.
-Right outside of this space is where one of the proprietors heard a little girl screaming.
+With such a large property, there is no telling what you will experience here.
+There are reports of shadow figures, disembodied voices and loud bangs throughout the building.
+In the basement, a walking sound has been heard on the catwalk, along with voices and groans.
+Right outside of this space, one of the proprietors heard a little girl screaming.

-The Baraboo Inn is home to incredible hauntings from their history as a honkey tonky bar and a brothel in the roaring 20s.
+The Baraboo Inn is home to incredible hauntings from its history as a honky-tonk bar and brothel in the roaring '20s.

 And a fine place to end your tour of Haunted Wisconsin, the Old Baraboo Inn!

-Could the acclamation from the Food Network that a haunted old historic tavern is one of the ten most haunted locations in the Wisconsin.
-Yes.
-Located along Walnut Street in Baraboo, Wisconsin, this 154 year old historic landmark has gone through a lot.
-In its spicy heyday, the inn served as a tavern and brothel, conveniently located across from the railway station, connecting this sleepy town to crime infested Chicago.
-Originally, it operated as a boarding house, a honky-tonk saloon and even a brothel.
-Among the hundreds of souls that passed thru these walls when alive, one of the most famous was Al Capone.
+Among the hundreds of souls that passed through these walls, one of the most famous was Al Capone.
 “Scarface” used to hang-out at the Old Baraboo Inn during the naughty prohibition days.
 He enjoyed his visits so much, well ... he just never left!
-Paranormal evidence review has confirmed this old fella still lurks one of his favorite “hole in the (Wisconsin) walls”!
+Paranormal evidence review has confirmed this old fella' still lurks at one of his favorite “hole in the (Wisconsin) walls”!

 Read our full article on this amazing haunt!
-There is no secret we saved one of the best thrills for last!
+We saved one of the best thrills for last!